mr-doc/mr-doc/README.md

   Usage: doxx [options]

   Commands:
     cache                             Manages the doxx cache.
-The available commands are clean and remove
+The available commands are clean and remove.

   Options: